 Duke’s endowment assets are managed collectively.
 Much the way individual investors pool their assets in a mutual fund, each of the individual funds comprising the university’s endowment owns units in Duke’s Long Term Pool (LTP).

 The Long Term Pool is managed by DUMAC Inc., a professionally staffed investment organization controlled by Duke University.
-DUMAC has a staff of about 55 employees and works with the assistance of more than 300 investment advisory firms and partnerships to help the university meet its investment goals.
+DUMAC has a staff of about 55 employees and works with the assistance of about 250 investment advisory firms and partnerships to help the university meet its investment goals.